Resource theory of quantum uncomplexity

-\begin{definition}[Fuzzy gates and operations] Every \emph{fuzzy gate} is defined in terms of an arbitrarily chosen two-qubit gate $U$.
-The fuzzy gate $\tilde{U}$ is selected uniformly randomly according to a distribution $p_{U,\epsilon}(\tilde{U})$ that satisfies conditions~(i) and~(ii) above.
+\begin{definition}[Fuzzy gates and operations] Denote by $U$ an arbitrary two-qubit gate.
+The \emph{fuzzy gate} $\tilde{U}$ is selected randomly according to any distribution $p_{U,\epsilon}(\tilde{U}) \, d\tilde{U}$ that satisfies conditions~(i) and~(ii) above.
 Every composition of fuzzy gates is a \emph{fuzzy operation}. \end{definition}

-The fuzzy operations are the allowed operations, which define the resource theory.
-They form a set closed under composition, as required in a resource theory~\cite{Chitambar_19_Quantum}.
-A fuzzy gate is a unitary sampled according to $p_{U,\epsilon}(\tilde{U})\,d\tilde{U}$.
-Hence we view the evolved state as random and pure, avoiding mixed states as in much holographic, random-circuit, and chaos literature.
-Alternatively, a fuzzy gate can be represented with the quantum channel $\mathcal{E}(\ldots) = \int \tilde{U}(\ldots)\tilde{U}^\dagger \,p_{U,\epsilon}(\tilde{U})\,d\tilde{U}$~\cite{Chiribella_17_Microcanonical}.
+A resource theory's allowed operations form a set closed under composition~\cite{Chitambar_19_Quantum}.
+We therefore choose our free operations to be fuzzy operations, which include all compositions of fuzzy gates; the fuzzy operations form a set closed under composition.
+The fuzziness suggests two variants of the resource theory.
+In one variant, the initial state is pure, and the agent knows which gates are applied.
+A unitary models the evolution, and the state remains pure.
+Holographic literature motivates this variant~\cite{Brown_11_Random,QuantumChaos,Hayden_07_Black,Cotler_17_Chaos,Bertini_20_Scrambling}, whereas quantum-information conventions motivate the second.
+In the second variant, whenever applying a fuzzy gate, the agent lacks any knowledge of the noise sample.
+All possible instances of the gate are averaged over, increasing the state's mixedness~\cite{Horodecki_03_Local,Horodecki_03_Reversible,Gour_15_Resource,Chiribella_17_Microcanonical}.
+We further motivate and analyze both variants below.

-No states or partial traces are allowed.
-This lack is unusual but has precedents in the resource theories of (i) heat and work~\cite{Sparaciari2017PRA_workheat} and (ii) random reversible operations~\cite{Chiribella_17_Microcanonical}.
-No states are free because any tensored-on state benefits quantum computation: Consider tensoring a maximally complex $m$-qubit state onto a maximally complex $n$-qubit state. $\comp_\Max$ grows to $\sim e^{n+m}$, whereas the actual complexity grows only to $\sim e^n + e^m$.
-Hence the tensoring-on creates uncomplexity.
+The allowed operations exclude the tensoring on and discarding of states.
+This lack, although unusual, has precedents~\cite{Sparaciari_17_Resource,Chiribella_17_Microcanonical}.
+No states are free because any tensored-on state benefits quantum computation: Consider tensoring a maximally complex $m$-qubit state onto a maximally complex $n$-qubit state. $\comp_\Max$ grows to $\sim e^{n+m}$, whereas the actual complexity grows only to $\sim e^n + e^m$~\footnote{The number of gates needed to prepare the tensor product equals the number needed to prepare one factor plus the number needed to prepare the other factor.} Hence the tensoring-on raises the uncomplexity from 0.
 Even tensoring on a maximally mixed state can boost computational power, as shown by the one-clean-qubit computational model~\cite{Knill_98_Power,Brown_18_Second,Susskind_18_Three}.
+The allowed operations exclude the discarding of subsystems because the resource theory is intended to model Brown and Susskind's setup~\cite{Brown_18_Second}---a system whose Hilbert space remains fixed.